robinmetral/website/pages/notes/10-shorts-from-la-nuit-du-court.md

 <video controls><source src="http://vixens-films.com/wp-content/uploads/2021/06/canyon_trailer.mp4" type="video/mp4"><source src="http://vixens-films.com/wp-content/uploads/2021/06/canyon_trailer.webm" type="video/webm"><source src="http://vixens-films.com/wp-content/uploads/2021/06/canyon_trailer.ogv" type="video/ogg"></video>

 That's all 10 of them!
 Vimeo particularly is a great place to find more shorts of all kinds—it's favored by filmmakers over YouTube because it streams in higher quality.
-It would be really cool if there were a website that curated and shared lists of shorts by genre, country, theme etc. Anyone could then organize their own _Nuit du court_ at home!
+It would be really cool if there were a website that curated and shared lists of shorts by genre, country, theme etc. Anyone could then organize their own short film nights at home!
 If this already exists [I'd like to know](/contact/).

 Bye!